Grosh header logo

 Victorian Parlor WIth Christmas Tree backdrop ES8287 fullsize scaled

-Use this backdrop to create the magical moments where Scrooge faces his nephew and the reality his clerk, Bob Scrachit, has been dealing with his son’s sickness.
+Use this backdrop to create the magical moments where Scrooge faces his nephew and the reality that his clerk, Bob Scrachit, has been dealing with his son’s sickness.

 The Graveyard

 The Full Moon Graveyard backdrop features the bright full moon hovering above a dark, blue sky.
-Down below, there is a silhouette of a graveyard with solemn tombstones, dead trees with outreaching branches, and an iron fence with an inviting open gate.
+Down below, there is a silhouette of a graveyard with solemn tombstones, dead trees with outstretched branches, and an iron fence with an inviting open gate.

 Use this backdrop to bring to life the moments where Scrooge decides to turn his life around and embrace the Christmas spirit.